All the absolute best Boxing Day sales worth shopping today

 For some of us, Christmas Day is the most highly anticipated day of the year – with millions of people waking up at the crack of dawn to see what Santa left them, stick the turkey in the oven and pop open a bottle of champagne for breakfast.

-For others, it’s Boxing Day that takes centre stage.
-And while you may still be waking up in the dark, it isn’t just Santa bringing the festive cheer, but also some of our favourite retailers are in the Boxing Day sales – Amazon, Currys, Argos and John Lewis and Partners, we’re looking at you.
+Would just trim it down a bit now: For others, it’s Boxing Day that takes centre stage.
+And it wasn’t just Santa bringing the festive cheer this year, but also some of our favourite retailers, thanks to the Boxing Day sales – Amazon, Currys, Argos and John Lewis and Partners, we’re looking at you.

 If you’ve got some Christmas money you just can’t wait to spend this may be the perfect excuse.
 So, whether you’re after a new bedside table to house all your new goodies, a weighted blanket to soothe anxiety from a day spent with your entire family, or a sparkly top for that New Year’s Eve party, then it may be worth taking a peek at some of best deals on offer.